 The IRA rollover

 The process for a cash balance plan rollover to an IRA is simple.
 You can choose whether to use the traditional IRA or a Roth IRA.
-The traditional IRA requires that the funds have already been taxed, while a Roth ISA requires that the beneficiary of a cash balance plan must pay taxes on the amount rolled over.
+The traditional IRA requires that the funds have already been taxed, while a Roth IRA requires that the beneficiary of a cash balance plan must pay taxes on the amount rolled over.

 A cash balance plan rollover can be made to almost any qualified retirement account.
 The most common choice is an IRA, while a 401k rollover is the second most popular option.

 The cash balance plan distribution options include a cliff or graded schedule.
 These may be advantageous or disadvantageous to the employee, but they are more cost-effective than 401(k) profit-sharing plans.
 Unlike a 401(k), a cash balance plan’s contribution limits are much higher and the benefits are much more tangible.
-The actuary will take these factors into consideration before determining the final payout of a cash balance plan.
+The plan actuary will take these factors into consideration before determining the final payout of a cash balance plan.

 |Ability to Roll into IRA or 401(k)||Complex IRS Rules|